balena-io-experimental/hardlockup/README.md

 # hardlockup

-A kernel module that does a hard lockup on all CPUs.
+A kernel module that locks up all CPUs.
+Useful for testing hardware watchdogs.

+Once the module is loaded it starts a kernel thread on each CPU that locks it.
+The system immediately freezes.

 ```
 make